Alpha-Atom/Stream-Launcher/README.md

 Add your authorisation code to the authcode.txt file and **only** edit the line with the authcode on and don't leave any whitespace, because right now I'm too lazy to make this code robust, so just don't fuck it.

+When choosing the streamer you want to watch, input the number of the streamer from the list to choose.
+Again, code is not robust, so try not to fuck it.